Prioritise

 Inward investment

 Private sector curiosity from potential investors is higher than ever before.
-This has been generated from the October 2023 announcement that the scope of NPR will be expanded to bring Bradford into the programme with an investment of up to £2bn
+This has been generated from the October 2023 announcement that the scope of Northern Powerhouse Rail (NPR) will be expanded to bring Bradford into the programme with an investment of up to £2bn.

 Productivity Gains